The Mask (Lem short story): Plot

 The priest tells her that Arrhodes was kidnapped by some villains, and she starts hunting the kidnappers in order to free Arrhodes, still not knowing what she will do to him.
 When she finally finds him, he is already dying, and she (and readers) will never know what she would have done.

 Discussion

-The story is unique in the corpus of Lem's fiction in that it is closer to fantasy rather than to science fiction, although the elements of fantasy may be found elsewhere, e.g., in "Fables for Robots" and even in Ijon Tichy's Star Diaries.
+The story is unusual in the corpus of Lem's fiction in that it is closer to fantasy rather than to science fiction, although the elements of fantasy may be found elsewhere, e.g., in Fables for Robots and even in Ijon Tichy's Star Diaries.